 20-yard construction roll-off

-A 20-Yard Roll-Off is 20' long, 7' wide, 4' tall, and holds up to 2 tons of debris at the flat rate.
+A 20-yard roll-off is 20 feet long, 7 feet wide, 4 feet tall, holding up to 2 tons of debris included in the flat rate.

-This 20-yard container fits kitchen and bath remodels, single-room demo, and small framing jobs in Portland.
+A 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in tight spaces.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Portland, drywall and lumber scrap loaded inside.